PradatiusD/habitat-restore/packages/backend/README.md

 # Python Backend

-# lambda funciton and models for code
+# lambda function and models for code